dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

 This magic command displays all interactive variables in your namespace.
 It's helpful for checking which variables are currently defined.

-Check the image below that i executed in my local Jupyter instance.
+Check the image below that I executed in my local Jupyter instance.

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_who.PNG?raw=true)

-The namespace is empty as i have no variables.
-Here is the output after i declare some variables.
+The namespace is empty as I have no variables.
+Here is the output after I declare some variables.

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_who1.PNG?raw=true)